Kylies Beach campground

 |Facilities||Carpark, showers, toilets|

-Kylies Beach is named for Australian author Kylie Tennant who once lived in Laurieton and whose timber hut ‘writer’s retreat’ is nearby, along Metcalfes walking track.
+Kylies Beach is named for Australian author Kylie Tennant who once lived in Laurieton and whose timber hut ‘writer’s retreat’ is nearby.
 Kylies Beach campground is set behind the sand dunes and offers car-based campsites as well as caravan and camper trailer camping, so it is a great place for family camping near the beach.

 Take a virtual tour of Kylies Beach campground captured with Google Street View Trekker.